Pregnancy and Childbirth Can Cause Lingering Health Issues

-Those complications can be mental and emotional Complications from pregnancy and childbirth can have extraordinary mental and emotional effects on the mother, many which go undiagnosed.
+Those complications can be mental and emotional.
+Pregnancy and childbirth can have extraordinary mental and emotional effects on the mother, many of which go undiagnosed.

 Mothers can be placed on bed rest This reduces a woman's ability to work, care for other children, or even complete basic tasks.

 Being placed on bed rest is a common occurrence during pregnancy and can result from a variety of conditions.
 High blood pressure, cervical changes, vaginal bleeding, premature labor, poor fetal development, gestational diabetes, and placenta complications are just a few of the conditions that may lead to a woman being placed on bed rest for as long as several months.

 Bed rest is prescribed to thousands of women each year.
 Its severity can range from simply taking it easy to literally limiting women to their beds for months on end.

 One woman, for instance, was put on bed rest for several months when she already had a 3-year-old daughter.
 Her husband was forced to quit his full-time job in order to take care of them both.